U.S. Relations With El Salvador

 U.S.-EL SALVADOR RELATIONS

 The United States established diplomatic relations with El Salvador in 1863 following its independence from Spain and the later dissolution of a federation of Central American states.
 Post-independence, the country saw a mix of revolutions, democracy, and a 1980-1992 civil war.
 After the signing of peace accords in 1992, the Salvadorans have consolidated their democracy through an uninterrupted chain of elected governments.
 The United States and El Salvador share a strong commitment to democracy, rule of law, and inclusive economic development.
-Ties are further enriched by 2 million Salvadorans who call the United States home.
+Ties are further enriched by more than 2 million Salvadorans who call the United States home.

-El Salvador is a key partner in efforts to dampen the threats posed by transnational criminal organizations and gangs.
+El Salvador is a key partner in efforts to reduce irregular migration and the threats posed by transnational criminal organizations and gangs.
 The country has been a strong, durable partner on security and defense issues.
-However, endemic crime and impunity threaten El Salvador's progress by undermining the legitimacy of state institutions and impeding economic growth.
-U.S. policy toward El Salvador promotes the strengthening of El Salvador's democratic institutions, rule of law, judicial reform, and economic opportunity and growth.
-Through the Partnership for Growth, the two countries are committed to working closely to boost economic prosperity and create a safer, more prosperous, and more democratic future for all their citizens.
+However, endemic crime, corruption, and impunity threaten El Salvador's progress by undermining the legitimacy of state institutions and impeding economic growth.

 U.S. Assistance to El Salvador